tiagomira29/Snake-Game/README.md

 A countdown is also implemented for when a player becomes inactive, kicking the player of the game.

-Both server and clients have to be compile with the Makefile before hand.
+Both server and clients have to be compiled with the Makefile before hand.
 Compilation is possible by just running "make".